Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 ```

-This is where the magic happens.
-This is where the movement gets multiplied by negative 1.
-After that happens, movement is added back to the x variable.
-However, now movement is -7 and movement doesn't get multiplied by -1 again because x is not greater or equal to 800.
+Multiplying movement by -1 is where the magic happens.
+After movement is multiplied by -1, the movement variable gets added back to the x variable.
+However, now, movement is -7, and movement doesn't get multiplied by -1 again because x is not greater or equal to 800.

 Cool right?
 However, what about the other side?
 Do you think you can do it?